-As of December 31, 2023, the Company had the following compensation plans (including individual compensation arrangements) under which equity securities were authorized for issuance:
+As of December 31, 2024, the Company had the following compensation plans (including individual compensation arrangements) under which equity securities were authorized for issuance:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights a exer out o war eighted- iverage rcise price of istanding iptions, rants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))
+Number of securities to be issued upon exercise of outstanding options, warrants and Weighted- average exercise price of outstanding options, warrants and Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected Plan category rights (a) rights (b) in column (a)) (c) Equity compensation plans approved by security holders 8,123,458 \$ 1.76 1,126,293 (1) Equity compensation plans not approved by security holders 523,300 \$ 0.46 Total 8,646,758 \$ 1.68 1,126,293(2)

-(a) (b) (c)

-Equity compensation plans approved by security holders.
-Equity compensation plans not approved by security 5,099,416 \$ 2.12 3,239,903(1)

-holders 423,300 \$ 0.35

-Total 5,522,716 3,239,903(2)

-(1) Represents 2,832,133 shares of common stock available for issuance under the 2018 Plan and 407,770 shares of common stock available for issuance under the ESPP, each as of December 31, 2023.
+(1) Represents 866,463 shares of common stock available for issuance under the 2018 Plan and 259,830 shares of common stock available for issuance under the ESPP, each as of December 31, 2024.

-- (2) Subsequent to December 31, 2023, through May 29, 2024: - the number of shares of common stock authorized for issuance under the 2018 Plan was increased by 2,680,038, and the number of shares of common stock authorized for issuance under the ESPP was increased by 500,000; - stock options to purchase 3,389,000 shares of common stock and restricted stock awards covering 1,600,000 shares of common stock were granted to the Company's non-employee directors and certain of the Company's executive officers, non-executive employees (including newly hired employees) and consultants pursuant to the 2018 Plan; - 511,884 shares of common stock that were issued pursuant to the ESPP; and - stock options to purchase 100,000 shares of common stock were granted to a consultant.
+- the number of shares of common stock authorized for issuance under the 2018 Plan was increased by 4,018,163, and the number of shares of common stock authorized for issuance under the ESPP was increased by 1,000,000; - stock options to purchase 1,378,500 shares of common stock and restricted stock awards covering 2,686,800 were granted to the Company's non-employee directors and certain of the Company's executive officers and non-executive employees (including newly hired employees) pursuant to the 2018 Plan; and - 203,051 shares of common stock that were issued pursuant to the ESPP.